kaizenberg/Sarvekshan/README.md

 # Sarvekshan

 This tool is a PoC for showcasing how technology can be used to fight COVID-19 spread by identifying and tracking movement of people post lock-down without compromising their privacy.
 This should allow lifting lock-down restrictons for people who are at lowest risk, perfectly healthy, & are essential-services/health/supply-chain workers.
-It will be really useful if government can issue a Unique ID to  people who are already tested for COVID-19 infection.
-It can be used in this app for strengthening the algorithm for concealing their identity.
+It will be really useful if government can issue a Unique ID to  people who are already tested negative or recovered from COVID-19 infection.
+It can be used in this app for strengthening the unique ID generation logic.

 ![Home Page](https://github.com/kaizenberg/Sarvekshan/blob/master/home.png)